CamiloMM/Noumena/README.md

 | `action` | UTF-8 string | What kind of thing happened.
 Example: "View" |
 | `data` | JSON object | Data describing the action.
 Example: `{"id": 34, "date": "2015-03-05T10:40:38.723Z"}` |

-The last field is optional, and defaults to `null`.
+The last field is optional, and when not specified, defaults to an auto-incrementing integer starting from `1`.
+Both formats can co-exist; in which case a variety of rows will describe event items with data and one will count the data-less events.

 The server instance will store all events received in a NoSQL database, indexed for the first three fields, and possibly other fields within `data`.